EliTu/JS-Course---The-Pig-Game/README.md

 # The-Pig-Game---JS-Course-Project (Version 1.0)

 Jonas Schmedtmann JavaScript Course's Pig Game project ** All rights reserved to Jonas Schmedtmann for the game components **

 **Now hosted on Github Pages: https://elitu.github.io/The-Pig-Game---JS-Course-Project/**

 ## 1.1 Intro:

 ** This application is part of Jonas Schmedtmann's Udemy course "The Complete JavaScript Course 2018: Build Real Projects!".
+This is a competitive dice roll luck game for two players to play.
+This game was built using HTML, CSS and Vanilla JavaScript code.

-This is the first "real" coding project on this course and it's purpose is to implement all that we've learned so far in the course regarding functional JavaScript.
+** This is the first "real" coding project on this course and it's purpose is to implement all that we've learned so far in the course regarding functional JavaScript.

 ** Most of the outer layer of this app and it's design have been designed provided by Jonas (as part of the course materials) and so the credit is due to Jonas Schmedtmann.
 I indeed have added more HTML and CSS content as I was working on this project, like re-positioning buttons, adding the game setup menu, goal score counter etc.